cmd-not-found/etsy-oauthapi-node/README.md

 ## Requirements
 1. An Etsy approved app.
 Request one [here](https://www.etsy.com/developers/register).
 2. After approved (could take several days), update your redirect URI on the Etsy manage my apps page [here](https://www.etsy.com/developers/your-apps).
 If you don't know what to put, input `http://localhost:3003`.
-That's what we use in this example.
+That's what we use in this example project.

 > **NOTE:** `v3` of Etsy's API is new and all new apps (as of early 2022) must use this version.
 See timeline [here](https://developers.etsy.com/documentation/migration/index/#launch-stages).